 American sports, or lack thereof, got you down during a pandemic?
-Are you a fan of betting and need a small sports gambling fix?
-American sports are usually a robust industry, but of course are limited in the wake of coronavirus.
-If you're in need of a small gambling fix, or even a larger one, esports betting might be worth your time and attention.
+Are you a fan of betting and need a minor sports gambling fix?
+American sports are usually a robust industry but are limited in the wake of coronavirus.
+Esports betting might be worth your time and attention if you need a minor gambling fix or even a larger one.

-Esports have grown from the LAN parties of the early 2000s to a multi-billion dollar worldwide industry.
+Esports has grown from the LAN parties of the early 2000s to a multi-billion dollar worldwide industry.
 The most enthusiastic fans and zealous participants are often found in North America, China, and South Korea.
-However, partially as a result of billions of people being stuck at home over the course of 2020, esports have found an even bigger audience.
+However, partially due to billions of people being stuck at home throughout 2020, esports have found an even bigger audience.
 This is apparent in the size of the online audience for the ESL One Cologne streaming tournament, where teams divided by continent will compete in the game Counter-Strike: Global Offensive.

-In the absence of professional athletics and high stakes tournaments like March Madness or the NBA playoffs, many sports gamblers have moved on to esports.
+Many sports gamblers have moved on to esports in the absence of professional athletics and high-stakes tournaments like March Madness or the NBA playoffs.
 Although esports betting is more common overseas than in the US, this form of gambling is gaining traction at this time.
-Apparently, esports betting in the UK has exploded during the pandemic.
-Esports gambling is only legal in a handful of American states, as the federal government has not taken a formal stand on the subject.
+Esports betting in the UK has exploded during the pandemic.
+Esports gambling is only legal in a handful of American states, as the federal government has not taken a formal stand.
 Some states prohibit all forms of online gambling, including Louisiana.
-States where you can properly bet on esports include Nevada, New Jersey, Tennessee, and West Virginia.
+States, where you can adequately bet on esports include Nevada, New Jersey, Tennessee, and West Virginia.

 While some states do not regulate online gambling or esports betting, some gamblers seek international firms.
-Many betting firms from Central American and the Caribbean operate in the US.
-Much like in the UK, lots of esports gambling occurs across Europe, especially in Sweden.
+Many betting firms from Central America and the Caribbean operate in the US.
+Much like in the UK, esports gambling occurs across Europe, especially in Sweden.
 As traditional sports have returned, especially across Europe, esports betting revenues have dropped slightly.
-This was predictable, but the esports markets are still predicted to expand dramatically over the next several years.
+This was predictable, but the esports markets are still predicted to expand dramatically over several years.

 Overall, esports betting can whet the appetite of the most enthusiastic sports gambler.
-While it might not replace traditional athletics, global quarantines have introduced new audiences to esports, which will fuel a huge amount of growth in the future.
+While it might not replace traditional athletics, global quarantines have introduced new audiences to esports, fueling a tremendous growth in the future.